K-Sato1995/BlogPosts/GraphQL-Ruby(Class-based-API).md

 ## Type
 The shape of everything composing the schema.
-Each type has a set of fields which defines the data that the type should return. (everything has a type.)
+Each type has a set of `fields` which defines the data that the type should return.

 ## Resolver
-Resolvers are `functions` that the GraphQL server uses to fetch or mutate the data.
+Resolvers are `functions` that the GraphQL server uses to execute fetching(`queries`) or mutating(`mutations`) the data.
 Each field of your GraphQL types needs a corresponding resolver function.

+For more information about the basic concepts of GraphQL,  Check the [official guide](https://graphql.org/learn/queries/) .

 # GraphQL with Ruby on Rails
 In this section, I'll walk you through how to use GraphQL in your rails applications using [GraphQL Ruby](http://graphql-ruby.org/).
 We will create a very simple api which users can get, create, update, delete posts.
 You can check the source code [here](https://github.com/K-Sato1995/GraphqlApi)

 ## Installation